-From the perspective of spiritual protection, dua is a shield more effective than the sharpest sword and more protective than the thickest armor.
-The command 'Take off the armor, read this prayer,' which preceded the revelation of magnificent munajats like Cevşen-ül Kebir, symbolizes that material means of protection are ephemeral and limited, whereas true security lies in clothing oneself in the names and attributes of Allah.
-Facing worldly disasters, invisible plagues, diseases, and ultimately the torment of the hereafter, the believer turns to Allah's names such as 'Al-Hāfiz' (The Preserver), 'An-Nasīr' (The Helper), and 'Al-Mujīr' (The Granter of Refuge).
-Every name is a portal of manifestation.
-Every cry of 'Al-amān al-amān' (Grant us safety, protect us) expresses a hope for paradise mixed with the fear of hell and is a flight from the wrath of Allah toward His mercy.
-Supplications recited with this consciousness build an unshakeable fortress within the individual's soul.
+From the perspective of spiritual protection, dua is more effective than the sharpest sword and more protective than the thickest armor.
+The command 'Remove the armor, recite this prayer,' which was the reason for the revelation of magnificent munajats like Jawshan al-Kabir, symbolizes that material means of protection are transitory, while true security lies in clothing oneself in the names and attributes of Allah.
+In the face of worldly disasters, invisible calamities, and ultimately the torment of the hereafter, the believer seeks refuge in Allah's names 'Al-Hafiz' (The Preserver) and 'Al-Mujir' (The Protector).
+Each name is a gateway for manifestation.
+Every cry of 'Al-aman al-aman' (Mercy, Mercy) in the munajats expresses a flight from Allah's wrath toward His mercy.
+Prayers recited with this consciousness build an unshakeable spiritual fortress in the soul's world.
+The protective shield is woven with the light of the divine names.

 Download our app to explore all these features and more.